Liens in bankruptcy have an uncertain fate.

 While most liens survive a bankruptcy discharge, some liens get wiped out.

 Think of mortgages, tax liens, and judgment liens.

 Each of them is a lien, but some get different treatment in bankruptcy.

 Some liens can even be reduced or eliminated .

-A lien gives the creditor secured by the lien an interest in the debtor’s property, real or personal.
+A lien gives the creditor holding the lien an interest in the debtor’s property, real or personal.
 Ordinarily, the lien must be paid off before any of the value in the collateral goes to the owner of the property.

 Liens come in three varieties: voluntary, judicial, and statutory.